BibleResearch/bible-notes/old_testament/prophets/isaiah.md

     Isaiah discusses God's ability to save by contrasting God with other nations from which Judah was seeking protection (Egypt and Babylon) and by contrasting God with idols.
 Humans and idols are incapable of saving Israel; only God is powerful enough to save them.

     Isaiah lays out with remarkable clarity God's plans to save Israel from both the temporal oppression and their sins.
-The message is that Israel ought to have hope because God is not only able, but also has a plan in place to save Israel and the rest of the nations (TODO: add reference(s) here).
+The message is that Israel ought to have hope because God is not only able, but also has a plan in place to save Israel and the rest of the nations (Isaiah 7 - 11, 40 - *66*).

 ## Observations
 - Nahum 1:15 quotes from Isaiah 52:7